 You’ll need a sponsor in Texas of some sort, who will vouch for your ability to find housing, maintain employment, and meet the terms of your probation.
 For example, if you have lost your driving privileges, you’ll need to show that you can get to work somehow, and legally.
 If you are required to take drug treatment, those services must exist where you plan to live, and you’ll have to be able to pay what is required.

 This process takes longer, likely weeks, maybe months to gain final approval.
 It is also more discretionary with the receiving state, who can decide you might not succeed under their rules.
 If you are not in substantial compliance with probation in Colorado, you are unlikely to be approved to leave and just try again elsewhere.
 Assuming, however, you persevere and get permission, you’re still on probation in your Colorado case until you are discharged.
 If you violate any terms while in Texas, you can be extradited back to Colorado to face the consequences.

 These are just the basic principles.
 There are different rules and requirements for deferred sentences, misdemeanors, repeat DUI offenders, domestic violence cases, sex offenders, cases involving firearms, and for members of the military, or their dependents.

 Each case is individualized to some degree, and an attorney familiar with local practices and procedures can assist you in getting back home.
+Gasper Law is a criminal defense law firm in Colorado Springs that can assist local Colorado residents wishing to relocate.
 Good luck, and stay safe.